-206. Time extension for people with disabilities
+206-Time extension for people with disabilities

+- (1) This rule applies to a driver- - (a) if the driver's vehicle displays a current parking permit for people with disabilities; and - (b) the driver complies with the conditions of use of the permit.

+For South Australia, see regulation 21 of the Road Traffic (Road Rules-Ancillary and Miscellaneous Provisions) Regulations 2014.

-- (1) This rule applies to a driver if the driver's vehicle displays a current parking permit for people with disabilities. - Note Driver's vehicle and parking permit for people with disabilities are defined in the dictionary. - (2) The driver may park- - (a) continuously on a length of road, or in an area, to which a permissive parking sign applies (except in a parking area for people with disabilities) for twice the period indicated on the sign; and - (b) in accordance with the conditions of use of the parking permit for people with disabilities. - Note Parking area for people with disabilities is defined in rule 203, and parking permit for people with disabilities is defined in the dictionary.
+Driver's vehicle and parking permit for people with disabilities are defined in the dictionary.

+- (2) The driver may park continuously on a length of road, or in an area, to which a permissive parking sign applies (except in a parking area for people with disabilities) for the longest of the following periods that applies to his or her circumstances: - (a) if the time limit on the sign- - (i) is less than 30 minutes, 30 minutes; or - (ii) is 30 minutes or more but 1 hour or less, 2 hours; or - (iii) is more than 1 hour, twice the period indicated on the sign; or - (b) if another law of this jurisdiction permits the driver to park for a longer period-the longer period; or - (c) if another law of this jurisdiction permits the driver to park for an unlimited period-an unlimited period.

+Parking area for people with disabilities is defined in rule 203.

-207. Parking where fees are payable
+207-Parking where fees are payable